The magnificent discovery and exploration wine tour to New Zealand!

 - Travel (flights) to the destination, and back, from your home location.

-You organise your travel to New Zealand yourself.
+You organise your travel to New Zealand yourself, arrival in Auckland and departure from Queenstown.
 If you want assistance with organising your flight tickets etc, please contact us.

 We warmly recommend that you plan a few extra days here if you have the time!
 It is a very interesting place and well worth it!
 We can assist you with booking additional hotel nights if you want.